 My daughters loved learning all about manatees at the daily feeding.
-When we were there they had two injured manatees going through rehabilitation.
+There were two injured manatees going through rehabilitation when we visited.
 The rangers in the park answered every question the girls had.
-Manatee programs are held three times daily, make sure to include this in your itinerary.
+Manatee programs are held three times daily and are a must see.

 Paved trails and boardwalks wind you through the park to view native Florida wildlife.

 Manatees, deer, alligators, river otters, bears and more can be viewed in the park.
-Make sure to say hi to Lu, a hippopotamus that has been at the park since the 70s!
+Stop by and say hi to Lu, a hippopotamus that has been at the park since the 70s!
 Along the trail, you’ll come to the Fish Bowl Underwater Observatory that floats in the mainspring.
 You’ll be able to get a fisheye view of whatever is floating and swimming in the spring.
 My girls loved being underwater with the fish!

 We ended our visit with a stroll along the Wildlife Walk.
 Along the trail are observation decks to view the spring and Homosassa River.
 To our surprise and joy, we saw manatee here too!
 In the colder months, many manatee tend to gather in the Homosassa River to keep warm.

 Visiting Homosassa Springs State Park is a perfect way to spend a day on Florida’s Nature Coast any time of the year.